 - Don’t go too generic.
 Write a title that’ll stand out amongst the sea of other eBooks and won’t be a replica of a book that’s already written.

 - Pick a title that’s interesting to your readers.
 Exciting titles usually include these elements: An emotional appeal, a title that grabs people’s attention, something that makes people curious, a humorous idea or a play on words.
+Take these hiking books for inspiration.

 - Choose a title that’s easy to remember.
 If your blog readers (or shoppers on Amazon) read the title of your eBook, but don’t purchase right away—they may try and search for it again later, so it pays dividends if your eBook title is memorable and catchy.